 On our farm, we have heavier clay soils and very cold winters.
 This means that perfect planting depth is very important.
 We plant our cloves between 1" and 2" depending on the field.
 At 2" we find that the garlic is usually deep enough to survive the winter, however 1" can easily have winter kill on the more exposed areas without a mulch cover.

 There is a wide range of variability when it come to suitable plant spacing for garlic.
-Cloves can be planted anywhere from 4" to 8" in row and 6" to 12" between rows (and sometimes even wider).
-How close or how far apart you decide to plant your garlic will depend on how you plan to weed around the plants, your space limitations, the type of garlic being grown and you goals regarding size and quality.
+Cloves can be planted anywhere from 4" to 8" within the row and 6" to 12" between rows, with wider spacing sometimes used to accommodate equipment.
+How close or how far apart you decide to plant your garlic will depend on how you plan to weed around the plants, your space limitations, the type of garlic being grown and your goals regarding size and quality.

-For growers using equipment such as tillers or tractors, the spacing of the garlic has to accommodate the equipment movement through the field or garden.
+For growers using equipment such as tillers or tractors, the spacing of the garlic has to allow for movement of the equipment through the field or garden.
 Enough space must be given to ensure that tiller tines or tractor wheels don't hit the sensitive garlic plants or roots even when they are almost full grown.
 What looks like a lot of space when planting the cloves in fall, often seems too close once the garlic is growing during the summer, so using a wider spacing is a good idea.

 If you are growing a variety of garlic that tends to produce large bulbs and/or you are trying to grow the absolute largest garlic possible, then giving each plant a large amount of space is the best practice.
 In general, individual garlic plants do not need a very large amount of space, however using a plant spacing on the wider side will definitely improve your chances of growing large, healthy garlic that looks uniform.